Map Dashboard

 • --poll-interval controls how often the runs directory is rescanned.

-The bundled viewer in the examples/ directory loads map metadata first and falls back to the raw event history for older runs.
-That means the same viewer works for both live monitoring and deferred replay.
+The bundled viewer loads .map.json metadata first and falls back to the raw event history for older runs.

 Common map commands